schadokar/schadokar.dev/content/posts/create-an-ethereum-dapp-with-react-and-docker/index.md

 Create a new file `logic.js` and paste the below code in it.
 It consists of all the logic to interact with the deployed `Message` contract on the network.

-logic.js
+{{< gist schadokar 7ca4cd7655cf27e93432fd4fe60a1689 >}}

 There are 3 functions inside the `logic.js`

-1.  `getContractObject` it will return the contract object/instance which was deployed on the network using `deploy.js` .
+1.  **getContractObject** it will return the contract object/instance which was deployed on the network using `deploy.js` .
 This object will then call the smart contract.
-2.  `setMessage` it requires 1 string argument and set this as a message to the `message` variable in the smart contract.
+2.  **setMessage** it requires 1 string argument and set this as a message to the `message` variable in the smart contract.
-3.  `getMessage` will return the message set either by `constructor` or `setMessage`
+3.  **getMessage** will return the message set either by `constructor` or `setMessage`

 The `ethereum` module is complete.